Part 6: Exemptions – Part B: Places of Public Religious Worship

 "I have already mentioned the risk of seeking to define, or redefine, an expression used in a statutory provision, and the opening words of this quotation indicates that Mr Bartlett appreciated the risk as well.
 Having said that, it seems to me that his formulation is pretty satisfactory, save that it may be a little too restrictive so far as the words which follow ‘wider community purposes’ are concerned.
 The uses for which a church or chapel hall will, in many cases, be let out from time to time are pretty wide, and (probably) provided such uses do not positively conflict with those of the church or chapel, it seems to me that they would not prevent the use being consistent with that of a church or chapel hall.
 At any rate, however one defines a church hall or chapel hall, it seems to me that it cannot possibly include full time use of the sort of use to which the Training Centre is put”.

-It should be noted that the Ebury decision was that the hereditament was physically part of the church and church hall building and was never shut off from it internally.
-Its actual use in the LT President’s judgment was ancillary to the church just as much as the other parts of the church hall were and it was not outside.
-See also Romiley Lifecare v Tuplin (VO) 2011RVR 255, where the Ebury decision was distinguished by the President of the VTE, Professor Graham Zellick, at para 256 of his decision.
+In a case considering the current legislative wording Ebury (VO) v Central Methodist Church [2009] 138 (LC) considered exemption in relation to a bookshop and serving area.
+It should be noted here however, that the hereditament was physically part of the church and church hall building and was never shut off from it internally.
+Its actual use in the LT President’s judgment was ancillary to the church just as much as the other parts of the church hall were.

 Associated premises occupied solely or mainly for activities which appear to be secular may be entitled to exemption under the provisions of paragraph 11(1)(b) if the requirements set out in paragraph 6.1 (above) are met.

 Consideration should therefore be given to the scope of ‘the purposes of’ the church organisation, which may or may not extend beyond strictly spiritual matters.
-For instance, it is a stated aim of the Roman Catholic Church that it is not only concerned with religious life but also with aspects of the social life of the community.
+For instance, many religions are not only concerned with religious life but also with aspects of the social life of the community.

 Typically, the following activities may be encountered: